Enhanced performance in quasi-isodynamic max-$J$ stellarators with a turbulent particle pinch

 The implications of performance enhancement in SQuID-$\tau$ extend beyond confinement time.
 The differences in profile shapes, and in particular the peaking of density that occurs with a particle pinch, compounds with increase in confinement when considering reactor scenarios, as fusion power scales proportional to density squared.
 To demonstrate this effect, we solve the transport equations for both configurations including an effective alpha heating source (corresponding to equal parts tritium and deuterium), and applying both the conservative and optimistic boundary conditions.
 In all cases the density is set such that its volume average is equal to the Sudo limit \citep{sudo1990scalings}.

-Varying machine size (minor radius) and field strength (volume-averaged), we obtained estimates for accessible design points for a hypothetical experiment capable of reaching fusion gain $Q = 1$ (see Fig.~\ref{fig:design-points}).
-For a sample of design points neoclassical heat transport was included but did not contribute significantly (less than $3\%$ of the total heating power for all radial points).
+Varying machine size (minor radius) and field strength (volume-averaged), we obtained estimates for accessible design points for a hypothetical experiment capable of reaching fusion gain $Q = 1$ with total external heating power of $25$ MW deposited near the magnetic axis (see Fig.~\ref{fig:design-points}).
+Profiles for a single design point (assuming optimistic boundary conditions) are shown in Figure \ref{fig:q1-profiles}.
+For a sample of design points neoclassical heat transport was included but did not contribute significantly (less than $3\%$ of the total heating power for all radial points \commentColor{for SQuID-$\tau$ and Stellaris}); see also Figure \ref{fig:q1-profiles}(b).
 Therefore the full diagram was constructed neglecting the neoclassical contribution.
-For reference, Fig.~\ref{fig:design-points} also includes curves corresponding to empirical (ISS04) scaling of W7-X experimental profile shapes.
-Comparing the results for the two configurations with optimistic boundary conditions at field strength of $10$ Tesla, a device based on the SQuID-$\tau$ configuration would need to be built with a minor radius of $0.37$ m as compared with a minor radius of $0.70$ m for a device based on the Stellaris configuration.
-This corresponds to difference of more than a factor of six in terms of plasma volume, a figure strongly connected to the cost of device construction.
+Comparing the results for the two \commentColor{SQuIDs} with optimistic boundary conditions at field strength of $10$ Tesla, a device based on the SQuID-$\tau$ configuration would need to be built with a minor radius of $0.50$ m as compared with a minor radius of $1.18$ m for a device based on the Stellaris configuration.
+This corresponds to difference of more than a factor of $13$ in terms of plasma volume, a figure strongly connected to the cost of device construction.
+For an alternative perspective, we also consider an ignited reactor scenario achieving $3$ GW of total fusion power with a field strength of $7.5$ Tesla, and an average density of $\sim 63 \%$ of the Sudo limit.
+In this case the volume ratio of the two devices exceeds $14$.

+\commentColor{For comparison, Figure \ref{fig:design-points} also includes two black curves corresponding to W7-X cases, obtained using transport models based on the data shown in Figure \ref{fig:heat-fluxes}, applying Gyro-Bohm-scaled boundary conditions following the reference experimental profiles (Figure \ref{fig:validation-profiles}).
+We must stress that the black curves are only of theoretical interest, since W7-X does not scale to a reactor for a number of reasons, {\em e.g.} insufficient fast particle confinement and large bootstrap current.
+The dashed line, in particular, should not really be considered as indicative of possible performance, as the neglect of neoclassical transport is not justified for W7-X.}

 Though we focus on electrostatic turbulence in this work, potential limitations due to electromagnetic instabilities such as kinetic ballooning modes (KBMs) must also be considered.
 To assess this, we performed flux-tube GENE simulations \citep{jenko2000electron} to evaluate KBM stability across the entire core region ($0.2 \leq \rho \leq 0.7$).
 The analysis was carried out for similar plasma profiles as those cases reported above, but under more ambitious conditions, with local $\beta$ values ranging from $4.2\%$ near the core to $1\%$ at outer radii.
 Despite the elevated pressure, no KBM instability was observed, suggesting that the underlying magnetic configuration has favorable stability properties, maintaining resilience against KBM drive across the profile, even in high-performance scenarios.